 Under the Program, the Agency has set forth requirements for the servicing and accounting of Program Loans in a Servicing Manual.
-Servicing may be granted to Lenders that demonstrate adequate technical capability to the Agency's satisfaction.
 Each Servicer must maintain at all times a fidelity bond and an errors and omissions policy issued by a company having a current rating in Best's Insurance Reports of A/AAA or better.
 Servicers are required to ensure that mortgagors maintain on each home a hazard insurance policy providing fire and extended coverage equal to or greater than that customary in the geographic area in which the home is located.
 Servicers are required to advise the Agency if a home is exposed to a risk not otherwise covered by the hazard insurance policy and the Agency may require additional coverage.